lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 ## Specification

-We propose the following stETH shares burner contract interface.
+We propose the following contract interface.
 The code below presumes the Solidity v0.8 syntax.

 ### Function: getCoverSharesBurnt